QueensCoder/learn-docker/README.md

     alpine versions of containers are the light weight/compact verison of the container

-III : Docker Image Syntax
+III: Docker file syntax

+    A. WORKDIR
+    addresses the issue when copying folders/file over current files maybe overwritten

+    B. COPY
-A. COPY ./ ./
+    command: COPY ./ ./
     copies from specified path (the first ./) to destination Used to take files from your current directory and copy them into the docker image file system